I Was a High-Functioning Addict: Stories of Recovery

 Every story of addiction is unique and relative.
 It may be true that these stories reflect our understanding of what counts as high-functioning addiction.
 But neither of these people would look back on their compromised past and consider themselves high-functioning.
 Looking back, Grant would have liked to see his priorities in a different light so as not to lose his job and some of the people he cared about most because his opioid dependence came first.
 Hailey recognizes how alone she was in her pain and wishes she had had help much earlier to develop healthier coping strategies.
 Neither of them would have hoped for their lives to head in such destructive directions.

 Perhaps we can reframe the popular understanding of a high-functioning addict.
-A high-functioning addict is someone who is particularly capable of working a treatment program and advancing their higher personal goals—not someone who manages their daily life and their addiction without consequences.
+A high-functioning addict is someone who is particularly capable of successfully completing a luxury drug addiction rehab and advancing their higher personal goals—not someone who manages their daily life and their addiction without consequences.
 As we have seen in these stories, life under the weight of addiction is never without consequences.
 And help is always available to guide addicts in choosing another ending to the story.

 The truth is that recovery is available to anyone and everyone.
 They just need to be connected to the ready sources of help.